yannickglt/alfred-devdocs/README.md

 alfred-devdocs
 ==============

-Alfred workflow for devdocs.io documentations.
+Alfred workflow for the amazing [devdocs.io](http://devdocs.io/) documentations.

 # How to
 ## Find in a specific documentation